gbragafibra/whatislife/lit.md

 - Pattee, H. H. (2021).
 Symbol grounding precedes interpretation.
 Biosemiotics, 1-8.

+- Von Neumann, J. (2017).
+The general and logical theory of automata.
+In Systems research for behavioral science (pp. 97-107).
+Routledge.

+- Hofmeyr, J. H. S. (2021).
+A biochemically-realisable relational model of the self-manufacturing cell.
+Biosystems, 207, 104463.

+- Cornish-Bowden, A., & Cárdenas, M. L. (2020).
+Contrasting theories of life: Historical context, current theories.
+In search of an ideal theory.
+Biosystems, 188, 104063.

+- Jaeger, J., Riedl, A., Djedovic, A., Vervaeke, J., & Walsh, D. (2024).
+Naturalizing relevance realization: why agency and cognition are fundamentally not computational.
+Frontiers in psychology, 15, 1362658.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.